yardsale8/stat110_book/_sources/chp5/assessing_normality.rst

 normal quantile plot* will give us the needed tool.

 A first attempt at trying to determine that a data set is normal might involve drawing a normal curve over a dot plot or histogram.
-Unfortunately, is difficult to determine how close a given histogram is to the curve.
+Unfortunately, it is difficult to determine how close a given histogram is to the curve.

 |image510|